Global css

 Oops!
 Something went wrong while submitting the form.

-This article demystifies common stem cell myths, highlighting their true potential and limitations in treating various diseases.
+This article demystifies common myths surrounding stem cells, shedding light on their true potential and limitations in treating various diseases.

 Myth #1: Stem cells can cure almost every ailment